marco-morales/QMSS-GR5069_Spring2023/topic_01/README.md

-## WEEK 1 - Overview: Data Science & Data Engineering Perspectives
+## Topic 1 - bakground: Data Science & Data Engineering Perspectives

 #### In preparation for this week:
 * read/listen/watch as much as you can from the annotated materials below